Frequently asked questions about Safety Management Systems (SMS).

 What will my safety responsibilities be when the HVNL changes?

-On 1 October 2018, the HVNL will be changed so that the safety of transport activities relating to a heavy vehicle will be the shared responsibility of each party in the Chain of Responsibility for the heavy vehicle.
+On 1 October 2018, the HVNL was changed so that the safety of transport activities relating to a heavy vehicle is the shared responsibility of each party in the Chain of Responsibility for the heavy vehicle.
 The specific party’s responsibility for a transport activity will depend on the role the party performs or is required to perform, and the party’s ability to control, eliminate or minimise the risk.

 The Law recognises that: “a person may have more than one duty because of the role the person performs or is required to perform” and “Each party in the Chain of Responsibility for a heavy vehicle must ensure, so far as is reasonably practicable, the safety of the party’s transport activities relating to the vehicle.”